silasfrancis/multi-cloud-cicd-platform/README.md

         Application Pods → Kubernetes Secrets ← External Secrets Controller → Vault

 ```
-**Execution Model**
-Terraform is executed via GitHub Actions for infrastructure provisioning and updates.
+**Execution Model:** Terraform is executed via GitHub Actions for infrastructure provisioning and updates.
 Application deployments are managed separately using GitOps through ArgoCD.

-**GitOps Source of Truth**
-ArgoCD continuously reconciles Kubernetes state from Git, where Helm manifests and image tags are version-controlled.
+**GitOps Source of Truth:** ArgoCD continuously reconciles Kubernetes state from Git, where Helm manifests and image tags are version-controlled.

-**Authentication**
-GitHub Actions authenticates to AWS using OIDC, eliminating the need for long-lived credentials in CI.
+**Authentication:** GitHub Actions authenticates to AWS using OIDC, eliminating the need for long-lived credentials in CI.
 Runtime workloads consume secrets synced by External Secrets Controller, which authenticates to HashiCorp Vault using Kubernetes-native authentication.

-**Runtime**
-CI pipelines handle build, test, and infrastructure changes, while runtime application access to secrets is handled exclusively within the cluster.
+**Runtime:** CI pipelines handle build, test, and infrastructure changes, while runtime application access to secrets is handled exclusively within the cluster.

 ## Repository Structure